Definition: One or more statements that has been given a name and stored within database.

 -- Exec usage of SP

-create table #temp (int, b int)
+create table #temp (a int, b int)

 insert into #temp (a) exec proc1